sjaehn/BSchaffl/README.md

 resulting MIDI note velocity will be in the range between 0 and two times the unrandomized velocity.

+### Amp process

+Applies plugin amp effects (amp sliders, amp swing, amp randomness) to the MIDI note velocity.
+A value of 0.0 results in unchanged MIDI note velocity.
+A value of 1.0 fully applies the plugin amp effects to the MIDI note velocity.
+Also values outside the 0.0 ..
+1.0 range are allowed.
+A value of -1.0 inversely applies the plugin amp effects to the MIDI note velocity.
+And a value of 2.0 applies the double plugin amp effects to the MIDI note velocity.

 ### Step swing

 Step stretch swing.
 This feature can be used to compress or to stretch even and odd steps.
 Values